 They were often fitted with a wet back to provide supplementary water heating.

-Kitchens are unlikely to be original in 1940s and 1950s houses, but are more likely to remain in those built in the 1960s.
+Kitchens from this period are very likely to have been renovated to some degree.
 If a kitchen is still largely in the original condition, it may not easily accommodate some modern appliances such as a dishwasher, microwave and the larger refrigerator.

 Kitchen cabinetry of the period was relatively robust and may well still be in good condition – it is generally the doors that fail first and drawers that run on timber rails are likely to be worn.